Fernando0107/love-my-movies/README.md

     docker pull fernando7/movie:v2.0

-http://192.168.99.100:5000/ this is the url where I can see the app running, wich has the ip of my docker machine.
+http://{docker-machine ip}:5000/ this is the url that you will need to use to watch the app running, wich has the ip of the docker machine.

 ```
 > If you can't see the app running in your localhost, you will need to get the ip of your docker machine. (docker-machine ip)